 You can pay with a globally recognized major credit or debit card.
 Simply follow the easy sign-up prompts when you register.
 At this time, we cannot accept PayPal, bank transfers, or other forms of payment.

 Not all courses offer a verified certificate.
-Instead, you can receive an Honor Code Certificate of Achievement if your course does not have a verified option.
+Instead, you can receive an honor code certificate if your course does not have a verified option.
 Some experimental courses may only allow you to audit.

 Not currently, but we may consider including that in the future for verified certificates.